 Bringing your children to school and picking them up from School will be very different.
 Please be aware that we adopt these procedures in order to mitigate health risks in our community and please bear with us--especially in the beginning--as we all adjust to the new routines.

 Arrival and class start times have been amended for best flow, given safe practices.
 Arrival window will be 8:00-8:30 AM for all classrooms.

 - Before you arrive at school (preferably by 7:45 AM), the COVID-19 Screening in the Magnus App must be completed for each child.
 If the screening is completed after 7:45 AM, be prepared to show the app to your child's teacher at drop-off.

 - Parents will see School personnel outside the building, directing traffic, helping with a myriad of logistics, taking temperatures, etc., but the Arrival Team will no longer receive children from cars.

 - Parents must legally park (they may do so in the drop off lane in front of the building) and escort their child(ren) to the newly-designated door(s).
 See below for new entry points.
 If parents have more than one child, they will have to go to each separate entrance.
 Please maintain an acceptable physical distance when maneuvering around others.

-- Adults must wear face coverings when dropping off and picking up children and while on the sidewalk around the campus.
+- Adults must wear face coverings when dropping off and picking up children and while on the sidewalk around the campus, regardless of vaccination status.

 - At each entrance, children’s temperatures will be taken with touchless thermometers, parents may be asked a series of questions pertaining to COVID-19 symptoms, and asked to show the results screen from the morning’s COVID-19 Screening in Magnus.